Larissa Iapichino: Biography

 She is the daughter of former pole vaulter Gianni Iapichino and former long jumper Fiona May, who was a two time Olympic silver medalist.
-In 2020 at under-20 level her personal best, 6.80 m, was the 5th best world performance of 2020 and 2nd all-time in Italy lists at senior level, 4th all time U20 world wide at first year of category.
+In 2020 at under-20 level her personal best, 6.80 m, was the 5th best world performance of 2020 and 2nd all-time in Italy lists at senior level, 4th all time U20 worldwide at first year of category.